 Oregano oil is one of the best natural remedies if your immune system is under attack by a cold virus, the flu, respiratory infections, or any other illnesses.
-This is due to its expectorant, anti-inflammatory, antibacterial, antiseptic and antioxidant properties.
-Beyond that, oregano oil treats both the symptoms and the underlying infection that caused those irritating symptoms in the first place.
-There are some side effects to the use of oregano oil, including stomach upset, topical irritation, allergic reactions and complications with pregnancy.
-Before using oregano oil for cold and flu symptoms, speak to a doctor about any potential risks.
+This is due to its expectorant, anti-inflammatory, antibacterial, antiseptic, and antioxidant properties.
+Beyond that, oregano oil treats both the symptoms and the underlying infections.

 What is Oregano Oil?